 What impressed me with these tests is the speed at which the results came back.
 It only took 26 minutes to get the full survey results on the 3rd and final test.

-An intuitive user-interface, coupled with the ability to gather hundreds of consumer responses in just minutes, are just a few of the features that make Helpfull the ultimate tool for any artist, designer, or marketer.
+An intuitive user-interface, coupled with the ability to gather hundreds of consumer responses in just minutes, are just a few of the features that make Helpfull the ultimate tool for any artist, designer, marketer, or inquisitive spirit.

 Choosing our target audience demographics is an integral component of the surveying process.
 Learn how to calculate perfect size for your survey audience.